What our students have in common by the time they enter college is a clarity of purpose and a sense of satisfaction in their school options.

 You will benefit from the collective knowledge, experience, and wisdom gained from professionals who are familiar with every aspect of the admission process and its significance for personal and academic success.

 While you work with one of us, our team confers regularly about information that can benefit our students.
-We help our students discover and develop their gifts and strengths, identify schools that fit their abilities and goals, then guide them as they create applications highlighting that ‘fit’ to the appropriate institutions.
+We help you discover and develop your gifts and strengths, identify schools that fit your abilities and goals, then guide you to create applications highlighting that ‘fit’ to the appropriate institutions.

 Our Services